Timiimiimii/RstbLibrary/Readme.md

 # RSTB Library

-C# managed wrapper and implementations for sYaz0 compression and decompression.
+C# library for reading and writing RESTBL files for Totk

 ### Usage